 It was customary for the planned location of a pharaoh’s final monument after death to serve as the seat of his government during life.
 Thus Egyptologists have long presumed that Khufu must have moved with his court to the vicinity of the Giza Plateau very soon after he assumed the throne.
 Yet many decades of searching for such a national capital turned up nothing.
 It was only in 1988 that a work crew digging a new sewage system discovered what are believed to be the ruins of Khufu’s palace, as well as a small administrative complex surrounding it.
-They lie not on the plateau proper — it was reserved for the tombs of the dead and those preparing them — but rather at its northern base, just on the edge of the Nile’s maximum reach during the inundation.
+They lie not on the plateau proper — it was reserved for the tombs of the dead and those preparing them — but rather at its northeastern base, just on the edge of the Nile’s maximum reach during the inundation.

 The mastermind of Khufu’s pyramid — his equivalent to Djoser’s Imhotep and Sneferu’s Nefermaat — is believed to have been his vizier, Hemiunu.
 In fact, Hemiunu was the son of Nefermaat, making him a cousin or a nephew of Khufu himself.
 Ironically, we can form a better personal picture of the vizier than we can of the pharaoh he served.
 His status at court during his life was commemorated with one of the most large and opulent of all the tombs on the Giza Plateau, with a life-sized statue of his corpulent figure — always the most telling sign of wealth and privilege in Egypt — standing as its centerpiece.
 Unlike depictions of Khufu, this statue survived the religious upheaval that marked the end of the Old Kingdom; it was uncovered by the German archaeologist Hermann Junker in 1912, still in the tomb it had graced for 4500 years.